 Athletes often experience “pulled” or strained muscles, such as in the hamstring.
 Most muscle injuries like these can be treated without surgery, although a tear of the muscle may require a more aggressive approach.
 Muscle conditioning and stretching can help reduce the chances of suffering from a muscle strain.

 Muscle injuries are very common among athletes when too much force is placed on a particular area of the body.
 For example, one of the most common muscle injuries occurs in the hamstring – the system of muscles running down the back of the thigh.
-When the muscles are stretched beyond capacity – pulling, partial or complete tearing can occur.
-A number of factors can cause you to overload the muscles, including poor conditioning, muscle fatigue, muscle imbalance, tightness of the muscles.
+When the muscles are stretched beyond capacity, pulling and partial or complete tearing can occur.
+A number of factors can cause you to overload the muscles, including poor conditioning, muscle fatigue, muscle imbalance, and tightness of the muscles.
 Certain activities can also put you more at risk of muscle injury, including running/sprinting, dancing, and contact sports.
 Older people and adolescent athletes may also be at a higher risk of muscle injury.

 Symptoms of muscle injury include swelling, bruising, and persistent weakness in the area.
 Treatment for muscle injury depends on severity; however, rest, ice, compression, and elevation are often highly effective at improving the condition.
 Immobilization and physical therapy often follow to help the muscle heal.
 Partial and complete muscle tears may require surgery, followed by physical therapy.
 Many people who have suffered muscle injuries make a full recovery with full function if the proper treatment is administered.